IT-nhan326/IT-nhan326/README.md

-- 👋 Hi, I’m Nhan Phan
+- 👋 Hi, I’m Nhan Phan.
+Iam a final-year Computer Science student of Vietnamese-German University.

 - 👀 I’m interested in Web Development, Game Development
+-
 - 🌱 I’m currently learning ReactJs
-- 💞️ I’m looking to collaborate on many large scale Project to improve my personal skills.
+-
+- 💞️ My short-term goal is to lear more on the frontend development, become a well organize and a clean-code developer.
+Iam currently looking for any Frontend Developer intern position available.
+Iam believe that working under pressure with many large scale Projects is the best way to improve myself.
+-
 - 📫 How to reach me: nhan.plt2603@gmail.com

 <!---
 IT-nhan326/IT-nhan326 is a ✨ special ✨